Prometheus3375/destiny2-auto-fishing/readme.md

       using predefined configuration for screen with resolution 1920x1080 and Destiny 2 with `E` as interaction key and English localization.
       - Run `python -m destiny2autofishing --help` to view available predefined configurations.
+      - If you have not found your resolution/key/localization in the list of available, refer to section `Making custom configuration file` below.
     - Run `python -m destiny2autofishing -c 'path-to-configuration-file'` to start the script using configuration from a file located at `path-to-configuration-file`.